umer1556/Apni-Sehat/README.md

 );
 ```

-> `init_db()` creates these tables automatically on first run — the SQL above is provided for manual setup and transparency.
+> `init_db()` creates these tables automatically on first run — the SQL above is for manual setup and transparency.

 ### 5. Run
 ```bash